 You can educate prospects with proper content materials that can solve their problems.
 Your content will make your solution stand apart.
 These contents also come handy for quick onboarding.
 Apart from this, you can repeat these for customer nurturing.
 This makes content an integral part of customer acquisition strategy.

 - Many companies make the mistake of making a lot of awareness content and neglecting educational, selection, and training content because awareness content requires a lot of resources.

 - Educational content cuts across every stage n the customer lifecycle as well as the sales funnel.
 I strongly believe that in no time, educational content will become a part that cannot be ignored by any enterprise.

 - It is crucial for the marketing to have a content strategy.
 It is even more important that the sales team, as well as the customer success team, should participate in the formulation of the content strategy as well as the creation.
 You have already noticed that content strategy cuts across all the stages of customer lifecycle and the sales funnel.

-There are a few important topics that we have not discussed such as how content strategy is impacted and influenced by positioning and target customer profiles.
+There are a few important topics that we have not discussed yet.
+How it impacts and influences content strategy by positioning and target customer profiles is one such topic.

 3.2.
 The biggest and most common content strategy mistakes to avoid

 There are so many “me-too” contents that exist talking about content marketing in details.